3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If the sampled value of a channel is `<0` it must be evaluated as "0".

-Procuer MUST NOT create files where the sum of all values in it's child \<materialmapping>-elements is smaller than `10^-7`.
+Producers MUST NOT create files where the sum of all values in its child \<materialmapping>-elements is smaller than `10^-7`.
 If the total is smaller than this threshold, the mixing ratio is up to the consumer.

 - If there are `N` materials, then the mixing ration of material `i` at point `X` is given by:
    ```